Forecasting Quantum Observables: A Compressed Sensing Approach with Performance Guarantees: Problem Statement

 where $c(f) \in \mathbb C$, and $f \in \Omega \subset [-\frac{1}{2},\frac{1}{2}]$ is a Bohr frequency, i.e., normalized difference of the eigenvalues of $H$.

 The set $\Omega$ contains only the frequencies with non-zero amplitude, which depend on the spectral information of $H$, the initial state $| \psi(0) \rangle$, and observable $O$.
 Note that $\Omega$ is generally unknown for large systems since we cannot compute the spectral information of $H$.
-Fig.~\ref{fig:sparse_vs_dense} shows the amplitudes $\mathfrak{R}( c(f))$ for all $f \in \Omega$ for a TFIM Hamiltonian with two initial states and the same observable.
-Note that the number of non-zero amplitudes varies.
-Specifically, subfigure (a) has fewer and more well-separated frequencies than (b).
-Also, note that the spectrum is symmetric.
+Fig.~\ref{fig:sparse_vs_dense} shows the amplitudes $\mathfrak{R}( c(f))$ for all $f \in \Omega$ for a transverse field Ising model (TFIM) Hamiltonian with two initial states and the same observable.
+Note that the number of non-zero amplitudes varies, with subfigure (a) having fewer and more spread out frequencies than (b).
+Also, note that the spectrum is symmetric since observables are real-valued.